Emerging Scotland: History

 The Emerging Scotland side was part of the National Academy pilot programme which was launched in September 2024 to add increased value to the development of a selected group of promising players.
 It is part of the Scottish Rugby Male Performance Pathway.

-Scotland head coach Gregor Townsend said: “This fixture enables us to bring our best young players together, have a week of training with national team coaches, and take on a quality international side.
+Scotland head coach Gregor Townsend said: “This fixture gives us the opportunity to bring our best young players together for a week of training with the national team coaches and to face a quality international side".

 “Similar fixtures that will look to expose emerging talented Scottish players to high level competition will aim to be included going forward.
 Probably the most important element of a young player’s development is learning by playing at a higher level than you’ve previously experienced.
 The game has always been the best teacher and we believe that our players will reap the benefits from this experience."

 Their first match was a 24-7 loss against Italy, their second match was a 24-19 loss against Tonga XV.